Teaching and Mentoring

 Talk about Teaching and Learning offers a monthly column about teaching written by faculty for faculty.

 Penn Libraries has made a guide to accessing electronic resources at Penn, both on and off-campus.
 Additionally, the Library has many databases and article indexes that are available remotely.
-Their Virtual Support page provides a range of guides, tutorials, and support services to help with virtual classes.
+Their Instruction & Course Support page provides a range of guides, tutorials, and support services to help with virtual classes.
 The Penn Libraries software guide includes tutorials and information on virtual meeting platforms — including Adobe Connect, BlueJeans, GoToMeeting, and Zoom.
 The Using Electronic Resources guide provides information on accessing e-resources, optimal browser settings, as well as common connection problems and solutions.

 Penn Career Services also offers a series of online workshops.